titech-cps/titech-cps.github.io/tutorial_en.md

 If you cannot find the above port when you connect your PC to the M5Stack device, try to change the orientation of the USB-C plug connected to the device.
 USB-C connectors are usually known to be *reversible* (no orientation).
-However, the wiring of the USB-C connector of M5Stack body may be bit weird and have *orientation*.
+However, the wiring of the USB-C connector on the M5Stack main board may be bit weird and have *orientation*.

 Another possible trouble about cabling may occur when you are using a USB-C to USB-C cable.
-If your PC has only USB-C ports (like recent MacBook and MacBook Pro), you would like to connect to M5Stack using such cables.
+If your PC has only USB-C ports (like recent MacBook or MacBook Pro), you would like to connect to M5Stack using such cables.
 In my experience, a few instances of M5Stack Core have a connection trouble with some USB-C to USB-C cables.
 In this case, reversing the connector orientation does not help.
-When you come across such trouble with your cable, it is better to give up to use the cable and use USB-C to USB-A adapter and the USB-A to USB-C cable included in the box of M5Stack Core.
+When you come across such trouble with your cable, it is better to give up to use the cable and use USB-A to USB-C cable included in the box of M5Stack with a USB-C to USB-A adapter.

 -----
 ### Setting Up Arduino IDE